 Students develop reading skills by listening to and speaking with others in informal ways.
 When learners think about a question then discuss their thoughts with a partner before sharing with the larger group, everyone participates and practices their skills.

-Watch a second grade teacher review think-pair-share with her class and apply it to a read-aloud.
-We can see how, by having individual think time, students are more equipped to process and answer questions meaningfully.
+Watch this Reading Rockets video of a second grade teacher reviewing think-pair-share with her class and applying it to a read-aloud.
+By having individual think time, students are more equipped to process and answer questions meaningfully.
 They are also held accountable for maintaining their Attention with a peer, which contributes to a more fruitful discussion.